Marion Nestle

 Through her work at NYU and her award-winning books, Nestle has had a national influence on food policy, nutrition, and food education.

 Nestle became a Fellow of the American Society for Nutritional Sciences in 2005.
 In 2019 she received the Food Policy Changemaker Award, as a "leader who is working to transform the food system".

-Nestle's name is pronounced like the English verb "nestle", not like the name of the Swiss food conglomerate, to which she is unrelated.
 In 2022, the University of California Press published Slow Cooked: An Unexpected Life in Food Politics, a memoir.

 Education

+Nestle was born to a working class Jewish family.
+Nestle's name is unrelated to the company Nestlé, and is pronounced Nes-sul.

-Nestle received her BA in bacteriology from UC Berkeley, Phi Beta Kappa (1959).
+She received her BA in bacteriology from UC Berkeley, Phi Beta Kappa (1959).
 Her degrees include a Ph.D. in molecular biology (1968) and an M.P.H. in public health nutrition (1986), both from the University of California, Berkeley.

 Nestle has listed Wendell Berry, Frances Moore Lappé, Joan Gussow, and Michael Jacobson as people who inspired her.